-As a managed service provider, you’re used to an interrupt-driven workflow—when something’s broken, your client expects you to fix it.
+As a network administrator, you’re used to an interrupt-driven workflow—when something’s broken, you’re expected to fix it.

-But there are also routine network maintenance tasks you can perform to keep ahead of potential issues.
-Being proactive with your network maintenance generally leads to fewer tickets and greater client satisfaction.
+But there are routine network maintenance tasks you can perform to keep ahead of potential issues.
+Being proactive with your network maintenance generally leads to fewer tickets and greater user satisfaction.

 When you get down to it, networking devices like routers and switches are simply computers—just with a ton more ports.
 And like computers, they run software that’s susceptible to bugs and security threats, and they suffer from feature rot when they’re not updated to the latest code.